Gedeon250/video-chat-app/README.md

-# Video Meeting Room Application
+# Enhanced Video Chat App - Google Streaming Ready

-A real-time video conferencing application built with WebRTC, Socket.IO, Node.js, and modern web technologies.
-This application provides a Google Meet-like experience with camera sharing, screen sharing, and audio controls.
+A professional-grade video chat application optimized for cross-platform compatibility and Google Meet integration.
+Built with WebRTC, Socket.IO, Node.js, and modern web technologies, this application ensures all participants are visible when streaming to Google Meet or other platforms, regardless of device type.

-## 🚀 Features
+## Features

 - **Real-time Video Conferencing**: Support for multiple participants with high-quality video
 - **Screen Sharing**: Share your screen with all participants